 • Doing something good for the environment every day

-• Riding in a well-maintained & insured vehicle, knowing that your driver has been DMV and medically screened.
+• Riding in a well-maintained & insured vehicle, knowing that your driver has been DMV screened by Enterprise.

-• Using the van on weekends for sightseeing, errands, etc. (certified drivers only)
+• Occasional use of the van on weekends for errands, etc. (certified drivers only, mileage limits apply)

 Daily Schedule